hyperledger-archives/ursa-rfcs/text/pok-vpc/README.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should similar macros exists with logic for doing different kinds of Sigma protocols and their composition.
+- Should similar macros exists with logic for doing different kinds of Schnorr protocols and their composition.